emge1/tracardi-pusher-integrator/README.md

 You can push notifications to iOS users (APNs format), Android users (FCM format) or web application users (Web format).
 You need to write True in adequate fields.

-You can set the title, text (body) and an additional data of notification.
-If you want to use Web format, you can also set:
+You can set the title, text (body) and (optionally) data of notification.
+If you want to use Web format, you can also set optionally:
 * time to live - the number of seconds the web push gateway should store the notification for whilst the user is offline.
 Max: 2419200.
 Default: 4 weeks